Section 19

 Within the various types of site closures a number of possible outcomes exist, ranging from clean closures with no land use restrictions to containment-based remedies addressing contaminated media left on site with monitoring requirements and stringent land use restrictions.

 The type of site closure being sought must be selected prior to or during the response action selection stage.
-To ensure the restrictions and limitations that will result from the selected type of closure are feasible and/or acceptable to stakeholders, use systematic planning processes (see Section 3) to guide the site closure process, keeping long-term use of the site in mind.
+To ensure that the potential restrictions and limitations resulting from the selected type of closure are both implementable and acceptable to stakeholders (e.g., owner, operator), use the systematic planning process (see Section 3) to guide site closure, keeping the long-term use of the site in mind.

 19.1 SITE CLOSURE SCOPING